 She also offers specific recommendations for the different stages of labor.
 Of course, consult a professional healthcare provider if you have any complications or medical conditions.

-Although this list may not be complete, the following oils are ones that aromatherapy experts generally recommend you avoid if you are pregnant.
+Although this list may not be complete, aromatherapy experts generally recommend you avoid the following essential oils during pregnancy:

 Photo Credit: 10-IMG_3437 CC